The Kohn Algorithm on Denjoy-Carleman Classes: Introduction

-The next important development in the investigation of the subellipticity of the $\dbar$-Neumann problem came in the mid 1980's with a series of three deep papers by David Catlin, \cite{catlinnec}, \cite{catlinbdry}, and \cite{catlinsubell}, in which he proved the equivalence of two out of the three properties that appear in Kohn's theorem for real-analytic domains, namely that for a smooth, pseudoconvex domain in $\C^n$ the subellipticity of the $\dbar$-Neumann problem is equivalent to finite D'Angelo type.
-Catlin's construction uses some of the subelliptic multipliers defined by Kohn but does not investigate whether the Kohn algorithm terminates, i.e. whether Kohn finite ideal type is also equivalent to the other two properties for smooth, pseudoconvex domains in $\C^n.$ This three-way equivalence has been posited by Joseph J. Kohn and David Catlin and is called the Kohn conjecture.
+The next important development in the investigation of the subellipticity of the $\dbar$-Neumann problem came in the mid 1980's with a series of three deep papers by David Catlin, \cite{catlinnec}, \cite{catlinbdry}, and \cite{catlinsubell}, in which he proved the equivalence of two out of the three properties that appear in Kohn's theorem for real analytic domains, namely that for a smooth, pseudoconvex domain in $\C^n$ the subellipticity of the $\dbar$-Neumann problem is equivalent to another notion of finite type that is effectively related to D'Angelo finite type; see \cite{bazilandreea2019}.
+Catlin's construction involves a very careful analysis of the vanishing orders of the defining function of the domain in different directions but not address the question of whether the Kohn algorithm terminates, i.e. whether Kohn finite ideal type is also equivalent to the other two properties for smooth, pseudoconvex domains in $\C^n.$ This three-way equivalence was subsequently posited by Joseph J. Kohn and David Catlin and is called the Kohn conjecture.

 The current investigation of the equivalence of types for Denjoy-Carleman quasianalytic classes is an intermediate case between the $\ra$ one settled by Kohn in 1979 and the Kohn conjecture.
 It involves classes of functions without necessarily convergent Taylor expansions that still satisfy the {\L}ojasiewicz inequalities, properties crucial to the equivalence of types.
+Denjoy-Carleman quasianalytic classes are not standardly used in several complex variables.
+Besides generalizing Kohn's 1979 result, the emphasis here is to highlight how far Kohn's ideas from the real-analytic case can be stretched and what properties would be necessary to prove the Kohn conjecture.
+More recently, the Kohn algorithm in the context of the Denjoy-Carleman quasianalytic classes was treated in \cite{LeviCore2} without giving a proof of termination, however.